Narbonne: Carolingian Empire

 The Carolingian king Pepin the Short chased the Muslim Arabs and Berbers away from Septimania and conquered Narbonne in 759, after which the city became part of the Frankish Viscounty of Narbonne.
+The Frankish noble Bernat of Septimania was the ruler of these lands from 826 to 832.
+His career (he was beheaded in 844) characterized the turbulent 9th century in Septimania.
+His appointment as Count of Barcelona in 826 occasioned a general uprising of the Catalan lords (Bellonids) at this intrusion of Frankish power over the lands of Gothia.
+For suppressing Berenguer of Toulouse and the Catalans, Louis the Pious rewarded Bernat with a series of counties, which roughly delimit 9th-century Septimania: Narbonne, Agde, Béziers, Villeneuve-lès-Maguelone, Nîmes, and Uzès.
+Rising against Charles the Bald in 843, Bernat was apprehended at Toulouse and beheaded.
+Bernat's son, known as Bernat of Gothia, also served as Count of Barcelona and Girona, and as Margrave of Gothia and Septimania from 865 to 878.

+The Frankish king found Septimania and the borderlands so devastated and depopulated by warfare, with the inhabitants hiding among the mountains, that he made grants of land that were some of the earliest identifiable fiefs to Visigothic and other refugees.
+Charlemagne founded several monasteries in Septimania, around which the people gathered for protection.
+Beyond Septimania to the southern border, Charlemagne established the Hispanic Marches in the borderlands of his empire.
+The territory passed to Louis the Stammerer, King of Aquitaine, but it was governed by Frankish margraves and then dukes from 817 onwards.

-Septimania became a march of the Carolingian Empire and then West Francia down to the 13th century, though it was culturally and politically autonomous from the northern France-based central royal government.
+Septimania was a march of the Carolingian Empire and then West Francia down to the 13th century, though it was culturally and politically autonomous from the northern France-based central royal government.
 The region was under the influence of the people from the count territories of Toulouse, Provence, and ancient County of Barcelona.
 It was part of the wider cultural and linguistic region comprising the southern third of France known as Occitania.
 This area was finally brought under effective control of the French kings in the early 13th century as a result of the Albigensian Crusade, after which it was assigned governors.
 Narbonne became a major center of Jewish learning in Western Europe.
 In the 12th century, the court of Ermengarde of Narbonne presided over one of the cultural centers where the spirit of courtly love was developed.